nervosnetwork/ckb/README.md

 target/release/ckb run -c nodes/node2.toml
 ```

 The option `ckb.chain` configures the chain spec.
-It accepts a path to the spec JSON file.
+It accepts a path to the spec toml file.
 The directory `nodes_template/spec` has all the pre-defined specs.
 Please note that nodes with different chain specs may fail to connect with each other.

 The chain spec can switch between different PoW engines.
 Wiki has the [instructions](https://github.com/nervosnetwork/ckb/wiki/PoW-Engines) about how to configure it.